What does reactive protein in the blood indicate?

 General information about the analysis

 C-reactive protein is a glycoprotein that is produced by the liver.
-In various pathologies, under the influence of pro-inflammatory cytokines (interleukin-1, TNF-alpha and interleukin-6), its production increases within 6 hours from the onset of inflammation, and the concentration in blood serum increases by 10-100 times within 24 to 48 hours .
+In various pathologies, under the influence of pro-inflammatory cytokines (interleukin-1, TNF-alpha and interleukin-6), its production increases within 6 hours from the onset of inflammation, and the concentration in the blood serum in the period from 24 to 48 hours increases 10−100 times .

-It is important!
-An increase in the baseline level of CRP can only be determined using highly sensitive laboratory tests.
+This is important!
+An increase in baseline CRP levels can only be determined using highly sensitive laboratory tests.

-The presence of even a relatively elevated level of protein in the blood, even with normal cholesterol levels in apparently healthy patients, may indicate the likelihood of:
+The presence of even relatively elevated levels of protein in the blood, even with normal cholesterol levels in practically healthy patients, may indicate the likelihood of:

 • obliterating atherosclerosis;